Bayesian Structural Learning with Parametric Marginals for Count Data: An Application to Microbiota Systems

 \subsection{Gaussian copula graphical model with DW marginals}

 Let $\bm{Y} = (Y_{1},\ldots, Y_{p})$ be a vector of count variables.
-In the case of microbiota systems, these are abundances of the individual microbes or, more commonly, of the Operating Taxonomic Units (OTUs) into which they are clustered, e.g., bacterial species.
-Let $F_j(\cdot)$, $j=1,\ldots,p$, be the distribution functions associated to the $p$ variables, respectively.
-In a copula graphical model, the joint distribution of the variables is described via a copula function $C(\cdot)$ that couples the marginal distributions $F_j(\cdot)$ into their joint dependency.
+In the case of microbiota systems that we consider in Section \ref{sec:realdata}, these are abundances of the individual microbes or, more commonly, of the Operating Taxonomic Units (OTUs) into which they are clustered, e.g., bacterial species.
+Let $F_j(\cdot)$, $j=1,\ldots,p$, be the cumulative distribution functions associated to the $p$ variables, respectively.
+In a copula graphical model, the joint distribution of the variables is described via a copula function $C(\cdot)$ that couples the marginal distributions $F_j(\cdot)$ into their joint dependence.
 Formally,

 where $\boldsymbol{\Theta}$ are the parameters describing the copula function $C(\cdot)$.
 In the case of a Gaussian copula \citep{hoff07,mohammadi17}